rbind/njtierney.com/content/post/2020-06-01-tidy-anscombe/index.md

 names_pattern = "(.)(.)"
 ```

-> We describe the pattern that separates the values
+> We describe the pattern that separates the values - two characters

-I don't speak regex good, so I looked it up on ["regexr"](https://regexr.com/), and basically this translates to "two separate characters", you could equivalently write:
+I don't speak regex good, so I looked it up on ["regexr"](https://regexr.com/), and basically this translates to "two characters", so it will create a column for each character.
+You could equivalently write:

 ``` r
 names_pattern = "([a-z])([1-9])"
 ```

-Which would more explicitly say: \"the first thing is a character, the second thing is a number.
+Which would more explicitly say: \"The first thing is a character, the second thing is a number.

 This means that we end up with: